otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ### Navigation

-Here you will look into how to navigate between the login and home screens.
-The functionality is simple...when you click the login button on the login screen, you want to navigate to the home screen.
+Here you will look into navigating between the login and home screens.
+The functionality is simple.
+When you click the login button on the login screen, you want to navigate to the home screen.

 In `mobile_navigation.xml`, add the following under the `navigation_login`'s opening tag: